emmanuelonyeabor68-cmd/emmanuelonyeabor68-cmd/README.md

 Hi, I'm Emmanuel

-I'm a Software developer focused on building scalable backend systems and interactive web applications.
+Software developer focused on building scalable backend systems and interactive web applications.
 I work mainly with Python and Django for backend engineering, and JavaScript for building dynamic interfaces and full-stack workflows.
 Right now I'm pushing deeper into system design, performance, and full-stack development, with fundamentals and clean architecture as the non-negotiables.

 #Currently Working on